Buddy Landel: Early career (1979–1981)

 Landel started his career in 1979.
-In 1980 he worked for Angelo Poffo's International Championship Wrestling in the Mid-East.
+In 1980 he worked for Angelo Poffo's International Championship Wrestling in the Midwest.

 National Wrestling Alliance (1981–1986)

-He started his career in 1981 in Bill Watts's Mid-South Wrestling.
-Landel made his debut on May 25, 1981 in New Orleans, LA and defeated Kelly Kiniski.
+In 1981, he became a part of Bill Watts's Mid-South Wrestling.
+Landel made his debut on May 25, 1981, in New Orleans, LA and defeated Kelly Kiniski.
 The young wrestler was quite active, wrestling Ken Mantell, Carl Fergie, Jake Roberts, and The Great Kabuki.
-On August 18, 1981 he received his first title opportunity, but fell in defeat to Mississippi Champion Bob Orton.
-On September 29, 1981 he teamed with Jim Garvin in an unsuccessful challenge to MSW Tag-Team Champions The Wild Samoans, and after this moved on to Mid-Atlantic Championship Wrestling.
+On August 18, 1981, he received his first title opportunity, but fell in defeat to Mississippi Champion Bob Orton.
+On September 29, 1981, he teamed with Jim Garvin in an unsuccessful challenge to MSW Tag-Team Champions The Wild Samoans, and after this moved on to Mid-Atlantic Championship Wrestling.

 Less than two weeks later Landel surfaced in Jim Crockett's Mid-Atlantic Championship Wrestling, defeating Mike Miller in Asheville, NC.
 He was largely victorious against a number of opponents, including Charlie Fulton, Mike Miller, and Jeff Sword.

 Landel returned to Mid-South Wrestling on March 3, 1982, defeating Bob Orton in a match held in Baton Rouge, LA.
 He stayed in Bill Watt's territory for the next few months, facing Rick Ferrara, Paul Orndorff, and One Man Gang.
 After several months in the promotion, Landell jumped to the Continental Wrestling Association on August 30, 1982.
 Teaming with Mike Graham, they battled Spike Huber and Steve Regal to a double count-out.
 After several months in the CWA, Landel returned to MSW and would split time between several National Wrestling Alliance promotions, including Mid-South, the CWA, and Houston Wrestling.

 On March 8, 1983, he traveled to Capitol Sports Promotions and defeated Pierre Martel to win the WWC North American Heavyweight Title.
-This was Landel's first title, and he held the belt until June 25, 1983 when he lost to Pedro Morales in Guaynabo, Puerto Rico.
+This was Landel's first title, and he held the belt until June 25, 1983, when he lost to Pedro Morales in Guaynabo, Puerto Rico.
 That summer Landel defeated Dutch Mantell to win the NWA Mid-America Heavyweight Championship in Memphis, TN.
-He held the title until August 29, 1983 when he was defeated by Koko B Ware.
-Landel regained the title on September 10, then holding it until he was defeated by Terry Taylor on December 1, 1983 in Lexington, KY.
+He held the title until August 29, 1983, when he was defeated by Koko B Ware.
+Landel regained the title on September 10, then holding it until he was defeated by Terry Taylor on December 1, 1983, in Lexington, KY.
 Landell spent all of 1984 splitting time between Mid-South and Houston Wrestling, facing competitors such as Terry Taylor, Jose Lothario, and Brickhouse Brown.